 Corded chainsaws tend to be the cheapest of them all.
 They can’t go that far from an outlet and sometimes the cable will get snagged on something or wrapped around an object.

 Cordless chainsaws do not have this problem, but the battery takes much longer to charge than it takes to refill the gas tank on the gas powered chainsaws.

 The truth is that none of the three is perfect for everything because they serve different needs.
 The bigger your yard is, the less useful the corded models will be.

-The battery models on the hand are easy to carry to the very far end of the yard, but the more often you need to use them, the worse the battery model will be because it can drain the batteries and may take a long to charge it.
+The battery powered models on the hand are easy to carry to the very far end of the yard, but the more often you need to use them, the worse the battery chainsaws will be because they can drain the batteries and may take a long to charge them.

-Gas powered chainsaws are the most demanding of them all when it comes to operation, maintenance and care.
+Gas chainsaws are the most demanding of them all when it comes to operation, maintenance and care.
 For example, sharpening the chain or replacing the whole chain with an aftermarket or branded version, there are a lot of chores that need to be done.
 It’s like servicing your car: needs oil and gas (or getting the fuel pre-mixed), regular servicing, and cleaning.

 In this post, we will focus on reviewing the best gas chainsaws for homeowners on the market.